 City West Housing partners with local organisations who share our values of inclusion, integrity, compassion and accountability.
 Beyond our purpose to build stronger communities and improve people’s lives by providing affordable housing we’re always looking for ways to improve services to our residents and connect them with opportunites.
 By working together with other organisations we can have a collective impact on our residents and the broader community.

 Advantage Property Styling is a premier property styling company.
 Using their extensive range of furniture, artwork and accessories, their expert Styling Team styles properties across Sydney to increase their appeal to potential purchasers.
-In October 2019, they contacted us to see if we would be interested in partnering to donate quality ex-display furniture that may have otherwise ended up in land-fill to affordable housing residents.
-Advantage donated over 300 items that we were able to gift during a ‘free garage sale’ event.
-The event was a huge success and we’re looking forward to continuing our partnership as we plan another event for late 2020.
+In October 2019 and again in November 2020, they contacted us to see if we would be interested in partnering to donate quality ex-display furniture that may have otherwise ended up in land-fill to affordable housing residents.
+Advantage donated over 300 items both years that we were able to gift during a ‘free garage sale’ event.
+Both events were a huge success and we look forward to more opportunities to partner in the future.

 GoGet is Australia’s first and largest professional car sharing service operating in Sydney, Melbourne, Brisbane, Canberra and Adelaide.
 GoGet’s aim is to provide a reliable, convenient and affordable transport service that allows people to live car-free, decreases car usage, improves local air quality, removes private cars from local streets, increases patronage for public transport and allows people to lead more active lives.
 In March of 2020, Goget partnered with us to offer all CWH residents’ free membership to GoGet’s best personal membership plan for the duration of their tenancy with CWH.
 The membership gives CWH residents access to over 3,000 cars across Australia, for as little as $6.50 per hour which includes petrol, registration, insurance, repairs, cleaning and parking.